For me, the classic martini cannot be beaten.

 #9 The Montgomery Martini

-Field Marshal Bernard Law Montgomery, the 1st Viscount Montgomery of Alamein, was a British veteran of both world wars.
+Named after Field Marshal Bernard Law Montgomery, the 1st Viscount Montgomery of Alamein, this is a classic martini defined by its 15:1 gin-to-vermouth ratio.

 #10 The Churchill Martini